 hundreds to welcome the Holy Father, and in Bellahouston Park

 itself 80,000 pilgrims waited - many of them for long hours -

 to welcome with great joy and deep affection the spiritual head of the

-standstill and mothers held up their children for a blessing!)
+to a standstill and mothers held up their children for a blessing!)

 Parish priest Canon McBride, and a group of around 30 adults from our

 parish made the pilgrimage to Ballahouston Park.
 It was a great experience